Why Bethany Believes Co-Curricular Activities in Schools Bring Out The Best in a Child

 One such success story out of so many at Bethany High is Alex Koshy.
 Alex has been a pupil of Bethany from 2003 and passed out of grade Twelve this year.
 Little did one know that Alex would go on to make his school so proud in the years to come.

 The Musicals are a huge part of Bethany’s cultural scene and children right from the Primary school have an opportunity to showcase their singing, acting and dancing prowess’s.
 Watching Alex perform in Shrek, renowned choreographer Judie Bidappa singled him out and casted him in the musical Cats.
-Needless to say Alex took part in most of the musicals Under the Sea, Aladdin, Shrek and Pippin.
-His last stint in a musical will of course remain the most memorable.
+Needless to say, Alex took part in most of the musicals Under the Sea, Aladdin, Shrek, and Pippin.
+His last stint in a musical will, of course, remains the most memorable.
 Roaring his way through Madagascar as Alex the lovable Lion.
-His powerful roar which reverberated through the packed auditorium and his deep throated singing stole many a hearts.
+His powerful roar which reverberated through the packed auditorium and his deep-throated singing stole many a hearts.

 Alex is superb at sports too.
 He plays a mean game of basketball, is good at javelin throw, discus throw, shot put and skating.

 Alex went on to become the school captain and President of the Bethany Student Organization.
 His mother’s display picture on Whatsapp shows Alex proudly marching with the school flag.

 “All children have within them the potential to be great kids.
 Our job is to create a place where this potential can flourish.”
 Said Stanley Greenspan.